MikVR7/Homie/project-docs/docs/DEVELOPMENT.md

 ```

 #### Linux Desktop (Wayland recommended)
+> IMPORTANT: Hot reload is NOT supported for the File Organizer app on Linux desktop.
+Do not use `--hot-reload` for development; prefer full runs via the script below.
 ```bash
 # Recommended: run via Wayland script for stable rendering
 ./start_file_organizer.sh            # normal build/run